 But the retreats do something much more important.
 They provide a safe space for a mother or father to go deep into their own grief process in a way that would be almost impossible to do any other way.
-Read on to find out more about our grief healing process and why it works.

-We responded to our parents wants for us to be brave, for example, by suppressing fear, or we “put on a happy face” when we sensed they didn’t want or even criticized us for being unhappy.
-None of us want to be ridiculed for feeling fear (a "scaredy cat") or grief (a "cry baby") or angry.
+We responded to our parents desires for us to be brave, for example, by suppressing fear, or we learned to “put on a happy face” when we sensed they didn’t want or even criticized us for being unhappy.

 So when devastation hits, like with the loss of a son or daughter, we are ill prepared.
 The pain is too much, too big and it just swamps us.
 We don’t know where to turn.